barakb/barakb.github.com/docs/resume.md

 ##### Looking for a position where I can

 * Be part of the management team.
-* Building teams that are working with relative new technology like Scala or Go on a new and exciting product.
+* Building teams that are working with relative new technology like Scala, Go or Deep Learning on a new and exciting product.

 ### Employment History